 I’ve written and deleted this too many times because it never felts right.
-Brooklyn Nine-Nine is set to end after its eight season and I have way too many feelings about this.
+Brooklyn Nine-Nine is set to end after its eighth season and I have way too many feelings about this.

 This show is more than just a procedural comedy—it’s a celebration of humanity and inclusivity.
 For eight years, it has constantly gotten better.
 (Don’t even at me because we all know the last season is going to be downright perfect, too.
 Especially since writers have scrapped the material they previously had written in order to bring to light the police brutality against Black lives today.)
 This show has always gotten everything right, so we are trusting them in this, too.